Cancer Awareness – Addressing Breast Cancer Misconceptions

-There are environmental factors which further increase the risk.
+There are environmental factors that further increase the risk.

 This means factors that surround you, which can influence changes (known as mutations) in your breast tissue.

-Smoking, being overweight, certain drugs, exposure to radiation or chemicals, alcohol are some possible examples scientists are still researching may have an impact on developing breast cancer by causing 'chronic inflammation' in the body.
+Smoking, being overweight, certain drugs, exposure to radiation or chemicals, alcohol are some possible examples scientists are still researching that may have an impact on developing breast cancer by causing ‘chronic inflammation’ in the body.

 We appreciate now that chronic inflammation in breast tissue could be what leads to the cells starting to mutate (grow abnormally) and resulting in breast cancer.